 The home would further act as a sanctuary for those rescued from trafficking.
 We believe God is the only one who can provide true healing and help them as they rebuild their lives.

 Hundreds of girls are sold into slavery every year.
 Please pray with us that Vision Beyond Borders will be able to start up this half way and safe house so we can fight human trafficking and help to empower women and children.
-Learn more about our vision for women at visionbeyondborders.org/vision-for-women/.”
+Learn more about our vision for women, visit visionbeyondborders.org/featured-projects/” and scroll to “Romania Safe House.”

 COMING UP: Join us next time for “Deliverance from Tragedy,” a reflective short story by D.I.
 Telbat And for the following post, we have another look behind the scenes of Steadfast Book Four titled, “The Worst Crime.”